heiskr/u/README.md

 Tables are defined with `[:]`.
 Tables are like maps but also ordered.
 Tables are zero-indexed.
 The falsy value of table is the empty table, `[:]`.
 Tables are immutable.
-Tables can only store other immutable data types, such as boolean, number, string, tuple, and map.
+Tables can only store other immutable data types, such as boolean, number, text, tuple, and map.

 ```
 ['a':1 'b':2 'c':3]